Skip to content

-To help create and maintain a friendly, calm, respectful, safe, inclusive and comfortable space, please follow these general guidelines when attending a yoga class with GreystonesYoga
+To help us all create and maintain a friendly, calm, respectful, safe, inclusive and comfortable space for everyone, please follow these general guidelines when attending a yoga class with GreystonesYoga:

-- Arrive at least 5 minutes before class to roll out your yoga mat and settle down
+• Arrive on time: Please arrive at least 5 minutes before class to roll out your yoga mat and settle down quietly

-- Silence your phone/smartwatch and put it away together with your personal belongings
+• Digital detox: silence or switch off your phone/smartwatch and store it together with your personal belongings away from your mat

-- It is best not to eat a meal for at least 2-3 hours before the class
+• Mind your mealtime: It is best not to eat a meal for at least 2–3 hours before the class for maximum comfort

-- Drink water before or after, but not during, your practice as there are many forward folds and some inversions during the practice
+• Hydration: Drink water before or after your practice, but not during, as there are many forward folds and some inversions during the practice

-- Mind your personal hygiene: avoid strong perfumes and lotions – a shower before practice helps to increase flexibility, mental focus and also makes the experience for others practising around you more pleasant
+• Personal hygiene: Mind your personal hygiene: avoid strong perfumes and lotions.
+A shower before practice helps to increase flexibility, mental focus, and also makes the experience for others practising around you more pleasant

-- Follow the teacher’s instructions and sequencing when attending a group class but also feel free to opt out of any postures for whatever reason – listen to your body
+• Listen to your Body: Follow the teacher’s instructions and sequencing when attending a group class, but also feel free to opt out of any postures for whatever reason—always listen to your body first

-- If you must leave early and can’t stay for savasana, let the teacher know before the class starts
+• Early departure: If you must leave early and can’t stay for Savasana (relaxation), let the teacher know before the class starts

 Two different styles of yoga we teach at GreystonesYoga